Law professor Daniel G. MacLeod

 I am sorry that I never let him know how much his teaching meant to me.
 But I am sorrier for the legal profession, which has lost an exemplary member, and for the teaching profession, which seems to find it harder and harder to attract individuals of such character and intellect.
 If more lawyers and academics were like Daniel MacLeod, the world would think better of lawyers and academics.

 He was an intensely private man who shunned public acclaim; he would disapprove of this column.
 But he would be glad, I hope, to know that I still remember the holding in Capron v.
 Van Noorden.
-I suspect most of the other 89 former Section D students do as well.

 There are some lessons you never forget.
 Some teachers, too.
 Daniel MacLeod was one of them.